Canada's economy grew at 0.4% pace to start 2019, barely ahead of late 2018 pace

-Economists had expected growth in the third quarter to come in at an annualized rate of 1.6 per cent, according to Thomson Reuters.
+Economists had expected growth at an annualized rate of 0.7 per cent for the first quarter, according to Thomson Reuters Eikon.